Rust unit testing: simplify your tests

 //...

-You can and should do the same for the secondary values (SECONDARY_FIRST_NAME
+You can and should do the same for the secondary values (SECONDARY_FIRST_NAME, SECONDARY_LAST_NAME, and

 Breathe in.
 Smell your code.
 Don't you notice that it is much better now?
 Good job! 😄